 If you are interested in learning more about the New Zealand program please contact one of the following people:

-CIIS Office: Helen Huang, Director of Asia Programs - Questions about eligibility, program logistics, academics, and other off-campus opportunities.
+CIIS Office: Dr. Helen Huang, Director of Asia Programs - Questions about eligibility, program logistics, academics, and other off-campus opportunities.